8 Best .357 Revolver for Any Wheelgun Fanatic

 357 Magnum revolvers are varied in their designs and sizes to serve a variety of different roles.
 The different sizes often point to their various roles.
 When choosing a 357 Magnum revolver, size matters.

-• Concealed Carry: Concealed carry revolvers have a few different flavors.
-Barrels can be as short as 1.87 inches to 3 inches in length.
-Capacities range from 5 to 6 rounds, and they can weigh anywhere from 12 ounces to 30 ounces.
-These guns often come in double action only and double action with an exposed hammer for single-action shots.
+• Concealed Carry: Concealed carry revolvers range from compact barrels as short as 1.87 inches to 3 inches.
+They typically hold 5 to 6 rounds and weigh between 12 to 30 ounces.
+Options include double action only or double action with an exposed hammer for single-action shots.

-• Beyond Full Size: Beyond full-size revolvers can have barrels as long as 8 inches, and capacities also range between 6 to 8 rounds.
-These hand cannons are massive, heavy, and superbly accurate.
-In particular, optics mounts are widespread on these guns, and they are popular for handgun hunting.
-They come in both double-action varieties and single-action designs.
+• Beyond full size: Beyond full-size revolvers can have barrels as long as 8 inches, and capacities also range between 6 to 8 rounds.
+These heavy, accurate guns often have optics mounts and are favored for handgun hunting, available in both double-action and single-action designs.

 Now that you know your options, here’s a quick rundown of the benefits and drawbacks of the .357 Magnum revolver.